 It is highly recommended that you apply for a course at least 6-8 weeks before the start date to guarantee there will be space available.
 After that date you may be placed on a waitlist.
 Courses with low enrollment may be cancelled up to 4 weeks before start date if sufficient enrollments are not met.
 If you are able to access the online application form, then registration for that particular course is still open.

 - Understanding the fundamentals of downstream processing for biochemical product recovery.

-- Examining strategies for biochemical process synthesis.
+- Strategies for biochemical process analysis and synthesis.

 The course covers fundamental principles of downstream processing with practical examples and case studies to illustrate the problems and solutions faced by the practitioner.
 It is intended to provide both insight into and an overview of downstream processing for individuals actively engaged in process research and development, as well as those who manage and innovate in the biochemical process industry.
-Increasingly, scientists and engineers engaged in fermentation and cell culture development attend the course to better understand the context of the whole process.
+Scientists and engineers engaged in fermentation and cell culture development attend the course to better understand the context of the whole process.
 Attendees include:

 - Engineers and scientists interested in design, economics, validation optimization and scale-up of biochemical product recovery;

 - Protein biochemists and chemists involved in design and optimization of biologics recovery processes;

 - Managers responsible for biochemical process development;

 - Entrepreneurs, attorneys, and business leaders seeking an overview and insight into biochemical manufacturing.